 In the event of liquidation, the contract loss mechanism is used to determine which traders are selected to cover contract losses when positions cannot be liquidated at a price that is better than bankruptcy price.
 Currently, most exchanges use socialized loss system as their contract loss mechanism.

-However, socialized loss system has a few disadvantages:
+However, a socialized loss system has a few disadvantages:

 Socialized loss system calculates the total contract loss and spreads it out proportionately to all profitable traders.
 With this system, a single risky trader can create a large loss for all profiting traders, including low-risk traders.
 Additionally, profits will be locked until settlement date, where this inflexibility may cause unnecessary inconvenience.

-Bybit employs Auto-Deleveraging(ADL) system as a contract loss mechanism for the following reasons:
+Bybit employs the Auto-Deleveraging(ADL) system as a contract loss mechanism for the following reasons: